Our Data — How CreditDoc Works

 - Starting Price

-- The lowest advertised monthly cost for the company's base service tier.
-"Free/mo" means the company does not charge a recurring monthly subscription fee — common for BNPL lenders, free credit monitoring services, and some non-profit counselors.
+- The lowest listed monthly cost for the company's base service tier.
+"Free/mo" means the company does not list a recurring monthly subscription fee in the reviewed source — common for BNPL lenders, free credit monitoring services, and some non-profit counselors.
 It does NOT mean the service has zero cost (lenders charge interest, some services charge per-use fees).

 - Setup Fee

 - A one-time enrollment or activation cost charged when you first sign up.
-"None" means no upfront cost to begin using the service.
+"None" means no listed setup fee was identified in the reviewed source.

-- "Yes" means the company has a written refund policy — typically a specific number of days during which you can cancel for a full refund.
-"No" means no formal guarantee is offered (you may still be able to cancel, but refunds are not guaranteed).
+- "Yes" means the company states a written refund policy, typically a specific number of days during which cancellation may qualify for a refund.
+"No" means no formal refund term was identified in the reviewed source.

 Pricing varies by category: